When SDRs and AEs don’t work in tandem, deals are lost.

 Daily communication is important, but you will also want to go for depth as well as frequency.
 Try scheduling a weekly one-on-one to catch up and improve the SDR – AE cooperation.

 Throughout the week, take regular notes on what’s working well and which areas need improvement.
+Also, get into the routine of completing pre-call plans.

 A regular one-on-one will provide deeper insight into current opportunities in the pipeline, what has recently worked, what hasn’t and if you need to change your plan of attack.